-Data entry scams come in many forms, but they all want one thing--your money!
+Data entry scams come in many forms, but all want your money

 Trying to tell data entry scams from legit data entry jobs takes careful research and common sense.
 Common sense tells you that low-skill jobs never pay high wages.
-And legit data entry salaries are typically low.
+And legit data entry salaries typically pay very little.
 It follows, then, that data entry jobs promising big money are scams.
 Careful research will help you locate legitimate work-at-home opportunities.

-Affiliate Marketing - Sometimes data entry scams are really affiliate marketing business opportunities.
-Often these are labeled "non-traditional data entry."
-And while affiliate marketing is a legit home business, what makes these scams are the misleading advertising, promises of big earnings and fees for information available for free.
+Affiliate marketing.
+Sometimes data entry scams are really affiliate marketing business opportunities.
+Often these are labeled "nontraditional data entry."
+And while affiliate marketing is a legit home business, what makes these scams are the misleading advertising and promises of big earnings.
 Affiliate marketing is not a quick and easy way to make money.
-You must build a website, bring in traffic and generate sales.
-No one can sell you a legit turnkey operation that can do this.
+First, you have to build a website, then you have to drive traffic and generate sales.
+No one can sell you a legit turnkey operation to do this.

 Along these same lines are work-at-home opportunities that require you to post ads to online forums.
-These opportunities and some affiliate marketing may very well be pyramid schemes because they only or mostly pay based on recruitment of more ad posters.
+These opportunities may very well be pyramid schemes because they only pay for recruitment of more people who will post more ads.

-Transcription Jobs - Transcription is one form of data entry.
-Data entry scams dressed up to look like transcription jobs will often require paid training or a fee for a list of employers.
-There could be tests or administrative costs.
-One scam is to require applicants to take a test (which is not uncommon for legit data entry jobs), but everyone or nearly everyone fails.
-But for a fee, remedial training will get you a “job.”
-See Legitimate Transcription Jobs.
+Transcription jobs.
+Transcription is one form of data entry.
+Data entry scams dressed up to look like transcription jobs will often require paid training or a fee in order to get a list of employers.
+They could also require tests or demand administrative fees.
+One scam is to require applicants to take a test, which is not uncommon for legit data entry jobs,, but everyone or nearly everyone fails.

-Medical Coding and Transcription - Data entry scams that tout medical coding jobs often require that you pay for bogus certification or training.
+Medical coding and transcription.
+Data entry scams that tout medical coding jobs often require that you pay for bogus certification or training.
 These will also sometimes offer turnkey business opportunities.
 If the jobs are positioned this way, they definitely are not legit.
 Instead, find out about legitimate medical transcription jobs for a number of reputable medical transcription businesses.